leegod/BitcoinEssence/README.md

  - Transaction speed is in few seconds
  - subsidy halves in 1,575,000 blocks (9 months)
  - 2,100,000,000 total coins
  - 500 coins per block
- - 25% of total coins were premined for develop, marketing cost, pre-sale, 75% of total coins is reserved for mining

 The rest is the same as Bitcoin.